 Kansas requires one year of work experience involving the use of attest or non-attest skills.
 Plus, you can work in government, industry, academia, or public practice.
 However, your experience must be verified by an active, licensed CPA.

 Kentucky wants at least 2,000 hours of work experience in an accounting or auditing position.
 However, you can work in a public setting or in industry or government.
 Your work must be verified by a licensed CPA.
 But, that CPA doesn’t necessarily have to be your supervisor or even work in your place of employment.
-Plus, the work must be completed in no less than 12 months.
+Plus, the work must be completed after you’ve met your CPA education requirements.

 You’ll need at least 2,000 hours of work experience under a CPA to apply for a license in Louisiana.
 Plus, you have up to 4 years to complete the hours on a full-time or part-time basis.